university-of-york/uoy-design-patterns/src/pages/317-searchable-tables-module.md

 By default, the search will look at the text content of every table cell (`th` or `td`) in the `tbody`, and will not search the `thead`.
 If you have a header line in the `tbody`, add the `data-header="true"` attribute and the search will skip the first row in the table.
 See [here](#example-using-data-header-).

-You can skip columns by passing a `data-cols` attribute.
-THis should be a comma-separated list of the column numbers to skip.
-See the example [here](#example-using-data-cols-).
+You can skip columns by passing a `data-exclude-cols` attribute.
+This should be a comma-separated list of the column numbers to skip.
+See the example [here](#example-using-data-exclude-cols-).
+You can do the same with `data-include-cols` instead if you like.

 Lastly, you can set the search to be case-sensitive by adding a `data-case-sensitive="true"` attribute.
 Example [here](#example-using-data-case-sensitive-).